rian39/notes/guattari_molecular_rev_1984.md

 ﻿Guattari, Félix.
 Molecular Revolution : Psychiatry and Politics.
 (Harmondsworth, Middlesex, England ; New York, N.Y., U.S.A.: Penguin, 1984).
+[TBA - some quotes on what abstract machines are]

 {Guattari, 1984 #841}

 Denotation disappears in the face of the process described by Peirce as 'diagrammatization.'
 The function of re-territorializing images, indexes and concepts is replaced by the operation of signs as the foundation for abstract machines and the simulation of physical machinic processes. ...
-The stratum of signification disappearsl no loner are there two levels and a system of double articulation; there is only a constant return to the continuum of machinic intensities based on  a pluralism of articulations.
+The stratum of signification disappears no longer are there two levels and a system of double articulation; there is only a constant return to the continuum of machinic intensities based on  a pluralism of articulations.
 95

 Diagrammaticism brings into play more or less de-territorialized trans-semiotic forces, systems of signs, of code, of catalysts and so on, that make it possible in various specific ways to cut across stratifications of every kind.
 145